-Events after the balance sheet date
+Events after the the reporting end

-In February 2024, an application seeking an opt-out collective proceedings order was filed in the UK Competition Appeal Tribunal (CAT) against Performing Right Society Limited and PRS For Music Limited (Note 25).
+In February 2024, an application seeking an opt-out collective proceedings order was filed in the UK Competition Appeal Tribunal ("CAT") against Performing Right Society Limited and PRS For Music Limited (Note 25).
+The hearing took place on the 12th and 13th of February 2025, at which point the case was adjourned so that additional information could be submitted.
+A date for the next hearing has not yet been set.